amogh-dambal/rust-aws-arn/README.md

 **Version 0.2.1**

-* Created a new `AccountIdentifier` type for the 12-digit value.
+* Created a new `AccountId` type for the 12-digit value.
 * `consts` feature renamed `known`.

 **Version 0.2.0**